Cerberus-ik/rr-live/README.md

 The concept is the same but you could say the finished version looks a bit more polished :)

 ### Why are 70% of this project written in java?
-Almost the whole backend is written in java, but why tho?
+Almost the whole backend is written in java, but why though?
 Since we splitted the project into the front end ``Garry`` and the backend and data aggregation ``(Cerberus-ik)`` both of us used technologies we are familiar with.
 I ``(Cerberus-ik)`` mainly work with java and I knew that java could handle every single task we threw at it. ``Garry`` on the other hand worked a lot with [MDL](https://getmdl.io/index.html) in the past so it was the obvious choice.
 We still experimented with new stuff